danielfrg/jupyterhub-kubernetes_spawner/example/README.md

-# JupyterHub on Kubernetes with LDAP
+# JupyterHub on Kubernetes with LDAP and NFS